-Pat Clarke, a former assistant under Jim Baron at Rhode Island and at St. Bonaventure, is entering his second year on Baron's staff here at Canisius.
+Pat Clarke, an assistant under Jim Baron at Rhode Island and at St. Bonaventure, is in his fourth year at Canisius.
 A 1992 graduate of St. Bonaventure, Clarke served as Rhode Island's director of basketball operations before being moved into a full-time coaching role prior to the start of the 2005-06 season.

 In his years on the sidelines at URI, the Rams posted some of the most successful years in the history of the program, totaling more than 100 victories while making multiple postseason tournament appearances.
 The Rams advanced to the Atlantic 10 Championship game in 2007 and made three straight trips to the NIT from 2008-10, including a trip to Madison Square Garden as a semifinalist in the 2010 NIT.